This page was most recently updated on May 8th, 2025

 SECTION 12.04 Recognition.

-Benefactors will be recognized for their commitment to our organization and community by being categorically listed in the Coronation Program, unless the contributor(s) request that their name(s) not be printed.
-To be included in the current year program, the donation(s) must be received by the Treasurer on or before the first day of October of each year.
+Benefactors will be recognized for their commitment to our organization and community by being categorically listed in the Coronation Program, unless the contributor(s) requests that their name(s) not be printed.
+To be included in the current year’s program, the donation(s) must be received by the Treasurer on or before the first day of October of each year.

 ARTICLE XIII: CERTIFICATES OF MEMBERSHIP